-Gallbladder pain can be miserable, even unbearable, whether it is a chronic ache that comes and goes or a full-blown gallbladder attack.
+Gallbladder pain can be miserable, even unbearable, whether it's a nagging ache that comes and goes or a full-blown gallbladder attack.
 There is no way to make peace when your gallbladder declares war.

-If you can get control of your symptoms, you buy yourself time to work toward real healing - something no cholecystectomy can provide.
+If you can get control of your symptoms, you buy yourself time to work toward real healing, something no cholecystectomy can provide.

 The following remedies usually work within a few minutes to an hour.
 If you feel you are having a medical emergency, then do seek urgent help.
 But if possible, try to drink some Epsom salt water or apple cider vinegar before you go.
 You may experience enough relief to avoid the trip altogether.